TeamIngrid/ProjectMem/docs/examples/vehicle.md

 ![](../../assets/images/examples/vehicle/my_favorite_car.png)

-Now it is time to add actions!
+Now, it is time to add actions!
 Here is a list of actions that we will be adding:

 * inspect entire vehicle every 1 year
 * replace battery every 4 years